Genuine US Military issue

 Circa.
 1940s

 This exceptionally rare 45-D HBT jacket was worn by an American prisoner of war.
-What sets this piece apart is the large fabric “P” stitched to the back, a striking and highly unusual identifier.
-Unlike the more commonly seen stencilled or painted markings, this sewn-on letter is virtually unheard of; in over a decade of collecting, I have never encountered another example.
-This jacket represents an extraordinary and likely one-of-a-kind survivor from a seldom-documented aspect of military history.
+What sets this apart from other POW jackets is the large fabric “P” stitched to the back, a striking and unusual identifier.
+Unlike the more commonly seen stencilled or painted markings, the sewn-on letter makes this a particularly rare piece.

-A second pattern HBT jacket from the late World War 2 era.
-These jackets were worn by US troops from 1943 until the end of WW2 and throughout the Korean War.
+The base is a second pattern HBT jacket from the late World War 2 era.
+Produced from 1943 until the end of WW2 and throughout the Korean War.

-Truly a piece for the advanced military vintage collector, this jacket deserves good treatment and careful handling.
-It is in very good condition considering its age and history - Please study the photographs carefully.
+Truly an archival piece for the advanced military vintage collector, this jacket deserves good treatment and careful handling.
+It is in very good condition considering its age and history.
+Please study the photographs carefully.

 Labelled size 38R